 This is a group for undergraduate and graduate students and provides a space to discuss the challenges and strengths of being the first person in your family to seek a college degree in the United States.
 Topics discussed include resources at UH, managing stress, academic and family expectations, doubts about graduation, graduate school, family and university culture, talking to family about college, and other related themes.

 International Processes Group

-This group is for persons who identify as cisgender male who may benefit from interpersonal feedback and/or could use assistance in reaching out to others for support.
-This group will be process-oriented to allow members to openly discuss a wide-array of concerns, though certain topics will likely be discussed, including: definitions of masculinity, physical and mental health concerns, gender roles, relationship stressors, appropriate expressions of anger, trouble with self-esteem, being controlled (or controlling) in relationships, being alone and loneliness.
+This group is for persons who identify as a cisgender male who may benefit from interpersonal feedback and/or could use assistance in reaching out to others for support.
+This group will be process-oriented to allow members to openly discuss a wide array of concerns, though certain topics will likely be discussed, including definitions of masculinity, physical and mental health concerns, gender roles, relationship stressors, appropriate expressions of anger, trouble with self-esteem, being controlled (or controlling) in relationships, being alone and loneliness.

 Stress Management 101